 - a.
-All Allied Health students must adhere to the dress code established by the Allied Health Division. - b.
 Extremes in fashion trends, which could be offensive to patients and visitors of clinical sites, are not acceptable.
-If you have a question about something, ask before you purchase. - c.
-Clothing and attire should be clean, neat, in good repair and of proper size and fit. - d.
-Fabric of all uniforms/clothing should be of weight and weave so that undergarments are not visible.

-- e.
-No denim pants, tight knit stretch pants leggings/leotards or jogging/sweat suits may be worn.
+If you have a question about something, ask before you purchase. - b.
+Clothing and attire should be clean, neat, in good repair and of proper size and fit. - c.
+Fabric of all uniforms/clothing should be of weight and weave so that undergarments are not visible. - d.
+No denim pants, tight knit stretch pants leggings/leotards or jogging/sweat suits may be worn. - e.
 No shorts or skirts above the knees may be worn. - f.
 No sweatshirts or tank tops may be worn.
 No T-shirt with bold writing or pictures.
 All T-shirts must be white. - g.
 Socks or stockings must always be worn.
 Socks must be white when wearing white uniforms. - h.
 Shoes worn as part of the clinical uniform must be mostly white (logo/stripe permissible) with enclosed toe; however, staff may wear open heel-type shoes as long as applicable department/position-specific safety requirements are met (i.e., clogs or vinyl constructed crocs may be worn as long as the footwear is not vented with holes).